thomcorley/grubdaily_jekyll/_posts/2009-12-25-puerco_pibil.md

 3. Leave to marinate for 4-6 hours, preferably overnight.

 4. Heat an oven to 165C/Gas mark 3.
-Line a roasting tin with banana leaves, if avaliable.
+Line a roasting tin with banana leaves, if available.
 Pour in the meat along with the marinate, cover and cook for 4 hours.
 Just before serving, remove from oven and sprinkle over another tablespoon of dark brown sugar.

 5. Serve with fluffy white rice.